anyone-protocol/AnyoneKit/README.md

 ## Preparing a new release

-For maintainers/contributors of Tor.framework, a new release should be prepared by doing the following:
+For maintainers/contributors of AnyoneKit, a new release should be prepared by doing the following:

 Ensure that you have committed changes to the submodule trees for tor, libevent, openssl, and xz.

-Also update info and version numbers in `README.md` and `Tor.podspec`!
+Also update info and version numbers in `README.md` and `AnyoneKit.podspec`!

 Then lint like this: